ernes/generic-dice/src/vanilla/README.md

-# Vanilla JS source code of generic-dice
+# Vanilla JS source code of generic-dice-vanilla

 This directory contains the source code of the "Vanilla" Javascript version of generic-dice.